Technical courses, knobby tires, and fierce competition.

 To see USA Cycling's Complete list of TID camps, and camp information, please go HERE

-In an effort to extend international development opportunities to a larger number of our best young US Mountain Bikers, USA Cycling will organize three Cross-Country Mountain Bike Development Camps and two Downhill Mountain Bike Development Camps in Europe, Canada and the USA for the spring/summer of 2018.
+In an effort to extend international development opportunities to a larger number of our best young US Mountain Bikers, USA Cycling will organize two Cross-Country Mountain Bike Development Camps for the spring/summer of 2019.
 Riders who are eager to improve through international competition are encouraged to use these camps as a primary development tool.

-All interested riders should petition for specific camps using the petition form which can be found by following the this link https://www.surveymonkey.com/r/MTB_Junior_Devo_Race-Training_Camp_Petition This form should be completed 4 weeks in advance of the camp.
+All interested riders should petition for specific camps using the petition form which can be found by following the this link Camps Petition Link This form should be completed 4 weeks in advance of the camp.

 Provide high level UCI race experience for our countries best young cross-country mountain bike riders.

 Offer an alternative to using the World Championships as a development tool.
 The World Championships should be viewed as a secondary goal after a rider has performed successfully at one of the Mountain Bike Development Camps.
 Of course any rider who meets the published World Championship automatic selection criteria will be selected for the World Championship Team.

 Give riders an opportunity to experience high level international competition in a supportive team atmosphere in advance of their participation in other top tier events such as World Cup events and the World Championships.

 In 2021 our goal will be to offer even more opportunities for Junior riders to race and train Internationally.